Robust Universal Braiding with Non-semisimple Ising Anyons: Outlook and Conclusions

 This work demonstrates that non-semisimple extensions of the Ising anyon model provide a viable path to universal topological quantum computation using braiding alone.
 By introducing the notion of \emph{neglectons}---quantum trace zero representations that gain physical relevance through renormalization---we recover new anyon types that enrich the computational capabilities of the system.
 Our construction embeds the computational subspace entirely within the positive-definite sector of a Hilbert space equipped with an indefinite Hermitian form, allowing for low-leakage unitary evolution and, at special values of the deformation parameter $\alpha$, complete decoupling from the negative-norm sector.

 From a computational standpoint, we provide explicit constructions of universal single-qubit and two-qubit gates, leveraging a generalized Reichardt-style compilation strategy adapted to the non-semisimple setting.
+We have also demonstrated that these gates are robust to small perturbations in $\alpha$.
 These results show that the non-universality of standard Ising anyons is not a fundamental limitation, but a consequence of the semisimplification procedure.
 Once quantum trace zero representations are reinstated, universality is restored.

 This perspective opens several new directions.
 On the theoretical side, the interplay between indefinite unitarity and quantum information merits deeper exploration, especially with respect to noise tolerance, error correction, and entanglement dynamics in non-semisimple models.
 On the experimental side, it raises the question of whether physical systems, possibly in the fractional quantum Hall regime or engineered lattice models, can realize neglectons and the associated fusion and braiding rules.
 The potential to engineer such systems could broaden the scope of platforms suitable for fault-tolerant quantum computing.